WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 ### 1.1 Communication Protocols

 To collaborate and discuss our roles and responsibilities, objectives and progress, our team has an ongoing check-in every **Saturday** evening.
-When we are not meeting and require quick interactions, we communicate via Slack.
+When we are not meeting and require quick interactions, we communicate via a team Slack channel.

 ## 2 Data Sources